 What do we do?

 We promote healthy and active lifestyles, giving communities access to facilities that help improve their health and happiness through participation in activities.
-It could be gyms, libraries, playgrounds; even huge, world-class venues such as those on the Olympic Park.
+It could be gyms, swimming pools, libraries, playgrounds; even huge, world-class venues such as those on the Olympic Park.
 We offer a great variety.

 But we also provide more than access.
 As a charitable social enterprise, we invest in our communities.
 And it’s not just money: we also invest time and effort in encouraging everyone to take advantage of our services.